ItsMePaulo/tutoring/COS110/notes/constructors.md

 <h2>Destructors</h2>
 Destructors are member functions that get called when an object gets destroyed.
-In The same way Constructors are called to perform object set up destructors are called to perform object shutdown.
-Like constructors have no return type and the same name of the class, the difference is Destructors are marked with the `~` (tilda).
+In The same way Constructors are called to perform object set up Destructors are called to perform object shutdown.
+Like constructors, Destructors have no return type and they are called by the same name of the class, the difference is Destructors are marked with the `~` (tilda).

 ```c++
      class Person {